dai-shi/proxy-memoize/README.md

 This is to unwrap a proxy object and return an original object.
 It returns null if not relevant.

+[Notes]
+This function is for debugging purpose.
+It's not supposed to be used in production and it's subject to change.

 #### Examples

 ```javascript